How to Pick the Right Employee Rewards Program for your Organization?

 Gone are the days when you could apply a one-size-fits-all policy in rewarding your employees.

-Point-based rewarding in the employee recognition space is gaining popularity for all the right reasons.
+Point-based rewards for employee recognition are gaining popularity for all the right reasons.
 Here employers can buy reward points and distribute these points to employees as rewards.
-Employees can then redeem the points earned by them and use them to purchase items or experiences or subscription of their choice.
+Employees can then redeem the points earned by them and purchase items or experiences, or subscriptions of their choice.
 This gives employees flexibility and a sense of freedom.
 And for managers, it reduces their headache in deciding what gifts to give on what occasion.